Skip to Content

 • Does this post reinforce my main positioning?

-• Have I integrated an element from my monitoring (figure, news, trend)?
+• Have I included an element from my monitoring (figure, news, trend)?

 • Have I removed at least half of the "I" and "Me"?